brookec123/CommentFixer/auto-file-and-function-comments/README.md

 # Auto File and Function Comments README

 This extension will allow you to add comments to your Python, Java, C/C++ (and header) files.
 All you have to do is have the file you want commented open, then press `Alt+W`.
+Please note that this extension assumes that your code has no syntax errors.

 ## Features